Noel Buxton: Political career

 In 1896, Buxton acted as Aide-de-Camp to his father during his time as Governor of South Australia.
 He served on the Whitechapel Board of Guardians and Central Unemployment Body, and was a Member of the Home Office Departmental Committee on Lead Poisoning.

 Buxton stood unsuccessfully for Ipswich in 1900.
 He was elected as Liberal Member of Parliament for Whitby in 1905, a seat he held until 1906.
 He was out of parliament until the January 1910 general election, when he was returned for Norfolk North.
 He joined the Labour Party in 1919 and in 1922 he successfully contested his Norfolk North seat as a Labour candidate.
 He continued to represent the constituency until 1930.

 When Labour came to power under Ramsay MacDonald in January 1924, Buxton was appointed Minister of Agriculture and Fisheries, with a seat in the cabinet, and sworn of the Privy Council.
 He remained as Minister of Agriculture and Fisheries until the government fell in December 1924.
 He resumed the post in 1929 (once again as a member of the cabinet) when Labour returned to office under MacDonald, and held it until 1930, when he was raised to the peerage as Baron Noel-Buxton, of Aylsham in the County of Norfolk.
 He changed his surname at this point to 'Noel-Buxton', so enabling that to be his title.

+According to one observer, Buxton was “the first Minister of Agriculture to put agricultural co-operation in the forefront of his programme and to appoint marketing officers.”